edmil82/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the __jumpbox___ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by _jumpbox____.
 - _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+What was its IP address?_ jumpbox 52.150.8.108
 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |